eif-courses/hlabgen/experiments/out/HotelAPI/tasks.md

 # Lab Tasks

-1. Implement the Read, Update, and Delete operations for Hotels, Rooms, and Reservations.
+1. Implement the CRUD operations for the Room and Reservation entities in the handlers.
-2. Add validation for the input data in the Create handlers.
+2. Add validation for the Hotel, Room, and Reservation models to ensure data integrity.
-3. Implement a simple search functionality for Hotels based on location.
+3. Write unit tests for all handler functions to ensure they work as expected.